 Related: Which 2016 Cars Have Apple Car Play?

-The operative word here is "scheduled" because some automakers said they would offer these features earlier only to find that integrating a smartphone into a vehicle's audio system is no easy task.
-On several vehicles, only one of the two systems will be available initially, and the other is supposed to be added later in the model year.
+The operative word here is “scheduled” because some automakers said they would offer these features earlier only to find that integrating a smartphone into a car’s audio system is no easy task.
+On several cars, only one of the two systems will be available initially, and the other is supposed to be added later in the model year.
 It is possible that one or both could be delayed.

 These late-availability additions will be updated on 2016 cars already sold.
 Owners will be able to get the connectivity later either via an update they perform themselves or at the dealership.